relaycorp/fanqiang-poc/README.md

 the client and the server exchange IP packets over the WebSockets connection.

-Although not implemented in this PoC, the client and server will exchange E2E encrypted _noise_ messages of random sizes and at random intervals to mitigate traffic analysis.
+Although not implemented in this PoC, the client and gateway will exchange E2E encrypted _noise_ messages of random sizes and at random intervals to mitigate traffic analysis.

 ### Why create a new VPN protocol